Lee Jong-suk: Military enlistment

 Lee began his mandatory military service on 8 March 2019.
-Lee was deemed unfit to enlist as an active duty soldier as a result of going through a car accident when he was 16 and torn his anterior cruciate ligament.
+Lee was deemed unfit to enlist as an active duty soldier as a result of suffering a car accident when he was 16 and tearing his anterior cruciate ligament.
 Therefore, he was confirmed to work as a public service officer, and was expected to be discharged on 31 December 2020.
-He was finally discharged on 2 January 2021.
+He was discharged on 2 January 2021.